oddkiva/sara/doc/sphinx/source/imu/gravity.rst

 These readings were puzzling to me and conflicting with my intuition.

-Later, I found the following document and post, videos quite informative:
+Later, I found the following documents, posts and videos that are quite
+informative:

 - http://www.chrobotics.com/docs/AN-1008-SensorsForOrientationEstimation.pdf
 - https://physics.stackexchange.com/questions/402611/why-an-accelerometer-shows-zero-force-while-in-free-fall